nsaje/dotfiles/README.md

 Server consists of a single Django app named dash.
 This app contains all the models needed for it to work correctly.

+### Client

+Client is a web client built on top of AngularJS.
+It uses Server API to communicate with backend.

 ## How To Setup

 ### Server

 In prodution, we use MySQL database so it is best to install it for development as well.

-All the command bellow assume that you are located in server subdirectory.
+All the commands bellow assume that you are located in server subdirectory.

 Create virtualenv and install requirements with pip:
 ```bash